ISL 2019-20: Manuel Lanzarote in the dark about ATK future next season | Goal.com

 Meanwhile, Habas refused to comment on this matter when contacted and stated that the club officials are in a better position to respond.

-When Goal contacted ATK CEO Raghu Iyer, he chose not to respond.
+When Goal contacted ATK CEO Raghu Iyer, he said that the club is not planning to release Lanzarote.

-With five goals and two assists to his name, Lanzarote was the brightest spark in an otherwise dull ATK side which failed to qualify for the playoffs in the previous ISL season.
-It will be incomprehensible, to say the least, If the Sanjeev Goenka owned side finally decides to release the 35-year old attacking midfielder.
+With five goals and two assists to his name, Lanzarote was the star performer in an otherwise dull ATK side which failed to qualify for the playoffs in the previous ISL season.